These clever patio cover ideas will help you transform your outdoor space into an even more functional and beautiful place to spend time in.

 Patio cover ideas that will inspire you to spend more time outside

-'The overall trend we’ve been seeing through COVID is that people are wanting to live outside, and you can extend the life of your outdoor space throughout the day and the season by putting an awning over your patio,' says Samatha Steur, product manager at Sunsetter Awnings (opens in new tab).
+'The overall trend we’ve been seeing through COVID is that people are wanting to live outside, and you can extend the life of your outdoor space throughout the day and the season by putting an awning over your patio,' says Samatha Steur, product manager at Sunsetter Awnings.

 1. Start with a pergola and build it up

 Building a pergola is one of the most versatile ways to create a covered patio.
 You can start by building a simple structure and then increasing coverage with evergreen foliage (ivy always works well), seasonal climbers such as wisteria and jasmine, and waterproof sheeting on top if you need it.
 Pergolas are also easy to accessorise with garden lighting – try festoon lights combined with pendant lanterns for a cosy look.
+See our guide to further pergola ideas.

 2. Create a makeshift green roof